USE AT YOUR OWN RISK

 from Christmas Circle in Borrego Springs for about 13.1 miles.

 HIKING ROUTE 1

 - From the parking area (960'), hike northeast toward the rounded hill

 visible just west of the mouth of Palo Verde Canyon.

-- Ascend the hill and
+- Ascend the hill on a use trail and

 cross a shallow saddle (still heading northeast).

 - Then go generally north